-When you are selling a business you most likely have questions.
-Some may be basic while other questions involve complex issues.
-When selling your business you definitely want to set a realistic price.
-This will be based on the assets of the business and good will.
-Our business law attorneys can evaluate the assets and good will of your business and help you arrive at a reasonable price.
+- Value: When selling your business, you want to set a realistic price.
+This will be based on the assets of your business and goodwill.
+Our business law attorneys can evaluate the assets and goodwill of your business and help you arrive at a reasonable price.
 This is particularly important if you plan on selling your business in a particular time frame.

-When you are selling your business, you will definitely want to understand the tax consequences of such a transaction.
+- Tax Liabilities: As a rule, you will want to understand the tax consequences of selling a business in New Jersey.
 Our attorney can help you determine what tax liability or benefit you may have.
-You will also want to make sure your books are in order and all tax returns are readily available so that potential buys will know you did your due diligence.
+Furthermore, our firm can help you make tax returns readily available to establish due diligence to potential buyers.